 - View the testing results for arsenic in Tucson Water’s Annual Water Quality Report (current year 2012).
 Request a copy by calling (520) 791-2544.

 - Have your tap water tested by a certified laboratory.
 Contact the Arizona Department of Health Services (AZDHS) at (602) 364-0720 to locate a certified laboratory or go online to view the AZDHS “List of Arizona Certified Commercial Drinking Water Laboratories.”
 Please note that labs may charge $20 to $100 to analyze one tap water sample.

-- Go online to access “Arsenic in Drinking Water” (web page) and “Arsenic in Your Drinking Water” (brochure) from the EPA.
+- Go online to access the “Arsenic in Drinking Water” web page from the EPA.

 For more information, contact the Water Quality Division of Tucson Water at (520) 791-5945 or e-mail WQinfo@tucsonaz.gov.